igor-soldev/PromSketch-Standalone/README.md

   Generates synthetic time series data for ingestion tests.

 * **PromTools** (`PromsketchServer/promtools.py`)
-  Issues PromQL queries to the PromSketch server at fixed intervals (default: every 5 seconds).
+  Issues PromQL queries to both the PromSketch server and a Prometheus server at fixed intervals (default: every 5 seconds) for side-by-side comparison.

 ### Remote write: enable/disable and where to configure